[−][src]Struct rusoto_lex_runtime::LexRuntimeClient

 Sends user input (text or speech) to Amazon Lex.
 Clients use this API to send text and audio requests to Amazon Lex at runtime.
 Amazon Lex interprets the user input using the machine learning model that it built for the bot.

-operation supports audio input at 8kHz and 16kHz.
+The PostContent operation supports audio input at 8kHz and 16kHz.
 You can use 8kHz audio to achieve higher speech recognition accuracy in telephone audio applications.

 In response, Amazon Lex returns the next message to convey to the user.
 Consider the following example messages: